 For outlying areas (Durban, Cape Town, etc.) Ray usually flies in early and then goes on appointments in the morning, does a brief summary and interview in the afternoon and then does a full debriefing meeting the following day and then flies out in the afternoon.
 (This is for one person) If there is more than one person in the area Ray does appointments in the morning and does a brief summary and interview in the afternoon for one person on one day and then does the same for the other person the following day and then does a full debriefing meeting with each person the following day (Day 3) and then flies out in the afternoon.

-The coaching process includes all off site work as well as debriefing with each of the salespeople and debriefing with management and providing a debriefing report.
+The sales coaching training process includes all off site work as well as debriefing with each of the salespeople and debriefing with management and providing a debriefing report.